Cold Call

 A cold call is calling a raise when you haven't voluntarily invested in the pot this betting round, aside from the blinds.
 It differs from calling additional chips after you have already called or re-raised earlier in the same round.
 A cold call typically signals a cautious, opportunistic plan to see the flop without inflating the pot.
 Example: the button opens to 3bb; you in the cutoff, having only posted your blind, call 3bb - that is a cold call.

-Cold Call in No-Limit Hold’em
+Cold call in No-Limit Hold’em

 Diagram on a warm cream background under a 'COLD CALL = CALL WITHOUT PRIOR INVESTMENT' header (COLD CALL in cyan).
 A mint 'BTN OPENS' avatar pushes a 'RAISE 3 bb' cyan stack toward a central POT.
 An orange 'YOU (CO)' avatar pushes a matching 'CALL 3 bb' cyan stack from the right with a cyan 'COLD CALL' speech-bubble.
 Below YOU, a thought-bubble shows an empty chip-tray tagged 'NO PRIOR CHIPS IN', connected by a cyan dashed arrow tagged 'FIRST VOLUNTARY CHIPS = COLD'.
 Far-left a small 'BLINDS ONLY — FORCED CHIPS POSTED BY BLINDS' card.
 Cyan pill at the bottom: 'FIRST CHIPS IN ARE TO MATCH A RAISE'.